FindHotel/terraform-provider-kubectl/README.md

 ### Inspiration

-Thanks to the original provider by [nabancard and lawrecncegripper](https://github.com/nabancard/terraform-provider-kubernetes-yaml) on the original base of this provider.
+Thanks to the original provider by [gavinbunney](https://github.com/gavinbunney/terraform-provider-kubectl) on the original base of this provider.
+Current version has been forked from 1.14.